 Aug.
 2, 2021

-Autonomous trucking will change the trucking industry more over the coming decade than it has during the past five decades
+Autonomous trucking will change the trucking industry more over the coming decade than it has during the past five decades.

-Self-driving trucks are similar to self-driving cars, in the sense that an onboard computer acts as the driver.
+Self-driving trucks are similar to self-driving cars in the sense that an onboard computer acts as the driver.
 This technology is relatively new, and it is enabled by recent advancements in artificial intelligence, computer vision and hardware improvements.

 Computers historically have been very good at defined tasks.
 Computers were originally designed to take a set of instructions ("computer code", such as do task 1, then task 2, etc) and follow those instructions step-by-step.
-Computers are able to process code extremely fast and more efficiently than humans, however, historically computers were limited to only following those instructions and not "thinking" like humans.
+Computers are able to process code extremely fast and more efficiently than humans; however, historically, computers were limited to only following those instructions and not "thinking" like humans.

 Previously the only way you could "drive" a truck with computer code was by telling the computer exactly what to do.
 For instance, accelerate to 30 miles per hour, then turn right after 30 seconds.
-This code can work perfectly in a controlled environment without traffic and pedestrians, but it fails in real life applications.
+This code can work perfectly in a controlled environment without traffic and pedestrians, but it fails in real-life applications.
 It is impossible to have explicit instructions for all roads and all environments.

 Artificial intelligence changes the way computers work - it enables computers to make decisions and perform tasks without receiving explicit instructions.
-Advancements in neural networks, and computer hardware are the key components which enabled this change.
+Advancements in neural networks and computer hardware are the key components that enabled this change.
 Now you can show a computer video recorded from the dashboard it can determine that there is a stop sign in one location, a pedestrian walking in another location, and a car approaching from the left side, and then decide how to steer the vehicle to make sure everyone is safe and the vehicle gets to its target location (similar to how our brain makes sense of what we see when we drive).

 Artificial intelligence in self-driving cars and trucks collects data input from cameras, LIDAR, and other sensors, similar to how our brain collects information from what we see, hear and smell.
 It then interprets the data (for instance, "that looks like a red stop sign") to understand the environment, then it makes a decision of what to do in that environment ("it's a stop sign, I should start braking").